The Best Free Screen Recorder for Chromebook Screencasting

 - Click Record to start recording and click the Nimbus icon again to stop recording

-The finished video will open in a new tab where you can preview your screencast.
-You can download your screencast to your device as HTML5 video, or upload it to Nimbus servers.
-These are perhaps not the best sharing options because you can't send the video to YouTube or Google Drive, but at least you can access your screencasts when you need them.
-Of note, however, is the 100mb limit on cloud storage with Nimbus.
-The Pro account unlocks more space.
+The finished video will open in a new tab where you can preview your recording.
+You can download your screencast to your device as WebM video, or upload it to Nimbus servers.
+These are perhaps not the best sharing options because you can't send the video directly to either YouTube or Google Drive.
+However, you can upload your video to these services if you download it first.
+If you decide to send your video to Nimbus, note that there is a 100mb limit.
+The Pro account unlocks more space if you need it.

 Capture Screenshots & Screencasts with Nimbus